 - To prepare the steak patties: In your food processor, pulse the medium onion and garlic.
 Add the breadcrumbs and milk.
 Pulse until it becomes a paste.
 (If you don't have a food processor, grate the onion and garlic, and then mix them with the breadcrumbs and milk to form a paste.)

-- Next, add the salt, pepper, ketchup, mustard, and 1 tsp Worcestershire sauce and eggs.
+- Next, add the salt, pepper, ketchup, mustard,1 tsp Worcestershire sauce, and eggs.
 Mix well.

 - Add the ground beef and mix until well combined.
 Mix well, but do not overmix.